Biography

 Community engagement

-Tess has been a member of the Pedagogy Education and Praxis (PEP) network since 2014.
-Established by Professor Stephen Kemmis (2008), the network includes scholarly communities across Australia, New Zealand, Sweden, Finland, Denmark, Netherlands, Norway and Columbia.
-Tess has contributed to the community engagement actions of the group at a local, national and international level.
-Collaborating with Professor Peter Grootenboer (Griffith University), Tess co-founded the Gold Coast practice theory reading group - a communicative space for scholars (including doctoral students) to engage in dialogue about practice theory.
-Initially comprised of scholars from Southern Cross and Griffith universities, broader interest in the group has seen it grow into an international, inter-disciplinary, multi-institutional collaboration with over 20 members from six universities across Australia and New Zealand.
-Tess has also contributed to other PEP community events including hosting the PEP Australia symposium at SCU’s Gold Coast campus in 2017, presenting at PEP’s international conference (2018) and doctoral workshops (2019, 2020).
+Tess has been a member of the Pedagogy Education and Praxis (PEP) network since 2014, contributing to community engagement locally and internationally.
+In collaboration with Professor Peter Grootenboer, she co-founded the Gold Coast practice theory reading group—now an international, interdisciplinary collaboration with over 20 members from six universities across Australia and New Zealand.
+Tess has also supported PEP events, including hosting the 2017 symposium at SCU, and presenting at the international conference (2018) and doctoral workshops (2019, 2020).

 Supervision